bhubie/talks/making-impossible-states-impossible/slides/slides.md

   - To Review, here is what our current view model looks like.
 -->
 ---
+layout: section
-transition: slide-up
+transition: view-transition
 ---

+# Problems with current code {.inline-block.view-transition-title}

+---

-# Problems with current code
+# Problems with current code {.inline-block.view-transition-title}

-- You can still get into states that should be impossible
+1. You can still get into states that should be impossible
-- States can accidently access data it shouldnt know about
+1. States can accidently access data it shouldnt know about
    - When going into a new state, have to remember to "clear" out data not associated with the new state
    - A state should only know about the data it needs to know about.
-- No Exhaustive pattern matching on states
+1. No Exhaustive pattern matching on states
-- As state becomes more complex, it becomes harder to reason about.
+1. As state becomes more complex, it becomes harder to reason about.

 ---
+layout: center
 transition: slide-up
 ---

-What I am looking for is a way to decribe a type as being one of a set number of things while not leaking the the data of the type to the others.
+# What I am looking for is a way to decribe a type as being one of a set number of things while not leaking the the data of the type to the others.

-A way to describe a type as "this, or that, or this other thing"
+## A way to describe a type as "this, or that, or this other thing"

 ---